-Beginning school year 2007-08, at least a total of twenty-two (22) units of credit earned in grades nine (9) through twelve (12) shall be required for high school graduation.
+At least a total of twenty-two (22) units of credit earned in grades nine (9) through twelve (12) shall be required for high school graduation.
 Students will complete four years of English and Mathematics.
 Only one (1) of these units may be in physical education.
 Each student shall follow either the Arkansas smart core or common core curriculum.
-Students in grades 9 - 12 must be enrolled in no fewer than three hundred fifty (350) minutes of planned instructional time each day as a requirement for graduation.
-Enrollment and attendance in vocational education training courses, college courses and other Department of Education sanctioned educational programs may be used to satisfy the three hundred fifty (350) minute requirement, even if the program is not located at the Salem campus.
+Students in grades 9-12 must be enrolled in no fewer than three hundred sixty (360) minutes of planned instructional time each day as a requirement for graduation.
+Enrollment and attendance in vocational education training courses, college courses and other Department of Education sanctioned educational programs may be used to satisfy the three hundred sixty (360) minute requirement, even if the program is not located at the Salem campus.